TurakhiaLab/TWILIGHT/README.md

 ```
 ./msa-gpu -h
 ```
-### You can create an output directory for the following example commands
+### Create an output directory for the following example commands
 ```
 mkdir ../output
 ```